anjanagp/RedditCommentAnalyzer/README.md

 # RedditCommentAnalyzer
-Use the PRAW API to collect top comments from a subreddit and analyze them
+- Use the PRAW API to collect top comments from a subreddit

+- To create a Boolean Retrieval Model, to handle Boolean Queries, create an inverted index